What is Planning Poker?

 - Engaging & Fun: Gamified format makes estimation less tedious and builds team cohesion.

 Of course, like any technique, Planning Poker isn't a silver bullet.
 It assumes the team has a baseline understanding of the work – if a story is truly novel or everyone is clueless, the estimates might still be wild guesses (in such cases, a spike or research story might be needed).
 Also, reaching consensus can sometimes give a false sense of certainty; teams should remember that an estimate is just an educated guess, not a promise.
-If one strong personality dominates the discussion after the cards are revealed, it could sway others unduly – facilitators should watch out for this and keep the discussion balanced.
-Overall, though, the benefits of Planning Poker in promoting healthy discussion and shared ownership often outweigh the downsides, especially when the team follows some best practices.
+Facilitators need to actively manage discussions to ensure balanced participation and avoid pitfalls.
+Overall, though, the benefits of Planning Poker in promoting healthy discussion and shared ownership often outweigh the potential downsides, especially when the team follows some best practices and is mindful of common challenges.

 Tips and Best Practices for Effective Planning Poker